 If you need health insurance, it’s important to know all of your choices for job-based, public, and private coverage.
-These options have already expanded under the Affordable Care Act, and will continue to grow in 2014 and beyond.
+These options have already expanded under the Affordable Care Act, and will continue to grow.

 What are my options for job-based coverage?